dmhernandez2525/DRY_Dry/src/docs/contributing/setup.md

 npm run storybook
 ```

-DRY's `start` does a neat thing that automatically checks and installs dependencies for you as well as compiles all of the revelent fiels to be used in a local repo.
+DRY's `start` does a neat thing that automatically checks and installs dependencies for you as well as compiles all of the relevant files to be used in a local repo.

 Once Storybook builds, you'll be able to visit it at [http://localhost:9009/](http://localhost:9009/).